alpaca-tc/admin_script/README.md

 Therefore, AdminScript provides management page of scripts.
 Only once to define model to perform a script, it generates template automatically.
-No configuration of routing, controller, template and as so on needed.
+No configuration of routing, controller and template.

 ## Getting Started